bitrise-io/devcenter/_articles/en/api/incoming-and-outgoing-webhooks.md

 To set up an outgoing webhook for an application, you need to specify the app itself and at least two of the creation parameters:

 * The webhook URL: you can get this from the service you want to integrate with Bitrise.
 * The events that trigger the webhook.
-Currently, this takes two possible values: "all" and "build".
+Currently, this takes two possible values: `all` and `build`.

 You can also set up custom headers by specifying a key/value pair in the request.